SchoolOfCode/w9_frontend-project-room-22-team-hydrate/README.md

 # Bootcamp Booster

-This week-long team project was centred on the brief of identifying a problem faced by bootcampers and creating a solution for this.
+This week-long team project was centred on a brief of identifying a problem faced by bootcampers, and creating a solution for this problem.

-Bootcamp Booster is our solution for providing curated resources to bootcampers wanting to further their studies, to cut-down the amount of time spent searching and sifting through search results to find appropriate and helpful information.
+Bootcamp Booster is our solution for providing curated resources to bootcampers who want to further their studies, to cut-down the amount of time spent searching and sifting through search results to find appropriate and helpful information.

 ## Authors